 Subjects in this building include: Drama, Dance, Performing Arts, ICT, Computing, Economics and Business.

-The College recently invested in a new Pavilion at their Factory Lane Sports Ground for their many sports teams including the Football Centre of Excellence.
+The College recently invested in a new Pavilion at their Factory Lane Sports Ground for our many sports teams including the Football Centre of Excellence.
 The Pavilion was officially opened by MP Andy Burnham and Everton’s Graham Sharp ahead of a charity football match between Andy Burnham’s, Everton 11 and coach Sean Haslegrave’s, Preston 11.
 Raising funds for CRY and Everton in the Community.